SeismicSource/sourcespec/docs/theoretical_background.rst

 - :math:`\mathcal{G}(r)` is the geometrical spreading coefficient (see below) and :math:`r` is the hypocentral distance;
+- the coefficient :math:`2` is the free surface amplification factor;
 - :math:`R_{\Theta\Phi}` is the radiation pattern coefficient for P- or S-waves (average or computed from focal mechanism, if available);
 - :math:`\rho_h` and :math:`\rho_r` are the medium densities at the hypocenter